-Description:Length of grid in the Y direction.Argument:Positive real.Default:No default.
+Description: Length of grid in the Y direction.

 A.1.14.9 <grid-azimuth>

 Description: Azimuth angle for rotated grids.
 Angle is measured clockwise from north in degrees (360°).
 The rotation point is the reference point set by <xstart> and <ystart>.
 Note that this option only works for files using the ROXAR TEXT grid format (see Section 6.2).